dealroom/data-cloud-run-auth/README.md

 Make authorized requests to private services in GCP using a `requests`-like interface.

-The caller may be an authorized user (e.g. a developer using this library locally), or an authorized Service Account (e.g. a DataFlow job that needs to call one or more service).
+The caller may be an authorized user (e.g. a developer using this library locally), or an authorized Service Account (e.g. a DataFlow job that needs to call one or more services).

 Terminology:

 * **Service**: a Cloud Run or a Cloud Function.

-* **Authorized**: a caller that has the appropriate role to call the service, that is `roles/run.invoker` for Cloud Run, `roles/cloudfunctions.invoker` for Cloud Functions.
+* **Authorized**: a caller that has the appropriate role to call the service: `roles/run.invoker` for Cloud Run and `roles/cloudfunctions.invoker` for Cloud Functions.

 ## Install